cancerit/pileup-events/README.md

   pileup-events ~/path/to/sample.bam chr1:1000-2000  # 1001bp range
 ```

-The region string is 1-indexed, end-inclusive, i.e. identical to `samtools view`.
+The region string is 1-indexed, end-inclusive, i.e. identical to `samtools view` -
+excepting the fact that `pileup-events` allows a series of shorthands such as chr:pos
+for a single location.
+See the helptext for more details.
 Assuming compilation against a recent version of htslib, b
 both .bam and .cram are in principle supported.
 No testing on cram has been done as of yet.